-Our subconscious is much better at internalizing things than you think.
-So maybe our subconscious is better to identify trading opportunities in Apple stock chart or Amazon or whichever the stock ticker may be.
+Our subconscious is much better at internalizing things than we think.
+So maybe our subconscious is better to identify trading opportunities in the Apple stock chart or Amazon or whichever the stock ticker may be.

 So, if all your stock profits come from trading the share price of a single stock, ditch everything else and focus on that individual stock.

 Milk that single stock until you become a stock millionaire!

 Do you know how many stocks an NYSE specialist trade?

 The answer is simple…